 II – Annual Utilization Targets and Benchmarks for Agencies

-For most agencies, the annual target for net utilization (of their billable team) sits around 65% – 75%
+For most agencies, the annual target for net utilization sits around 50% – 60%, with some targeting up to 70%

-That means that for the billable team, over the course of an entire year, after the holidays, sick time, office parties, etc. Between 65-75% of their time is spent doing work for clients.
+That means that for the entire team over the course of an entire year, after the holidays, sick time, office parties, etc. Between 50-60% of their time is spent doing work for clients.

 According to our friends at Summit CPA the average in the industry was around 53% in 2019.

-Agencies reported the #1 reason for missing utilization targets as being a lack of client work to keep their teams busy with, often large gaps between projects due to inconsistent pipeline.
+Agencies reported the #1 reason for missing utilization targets as being a lack of client work to keep their teams busy with, often large gaps between projects due to inconsistent pipelines.

-With utilization rates lower than 60%, it can be very difficult to achieve healthy enough margins to reach high levels of profitability and growth in your agency.
+With utilization rates lower than 50%, it can be difficult to achieve healthy enough margins to reach high levels of profitability and growth in your agency unless your average billable rates are high enough to compensate for this lower utilization target.

-At Parakeeto, we encourage our clients to aim for 65-70% Annual Utilization rates for their billable team.
+All things being equal we encourage our clients to aim for 55-60% Annual Utilization rates for their entire team, assuming their ABR’s are “normal” for their context.

 Want a cheat sheet with all these metrics, the formulas to calculate them and industry benchmarks?
 It’s included in our free Agency Profitability Toolkit: